mmucklo/DtcQueueBundle/README.md

 $fibonacciWorker->later(0, 125); // Medium priority
 $fibonacciWorker->later(0, 255); // Low priority

-// Advanced Usage
+// Advanced Usage Example:
+//  (If the job is not processed by $expireTime, then don't execute it ever...)
 $expireTime = time() + 3600;

-// If we don't get to the job by $expireTime, then don't execute it...
 $fibonacciWorker->later()->setExpiresAt(new \DateTime("@$expireTime"))->fibonacci(20); // Must be run within the hour or not at all
 ```